Xetibo/ReSet-Doc/sections/appendix/retrospective.typ

 application.

 #subsubsection("Felix Tran")
 Overall, I am satisfied with the plugin system and the plugins we created over the last few months.
 This project has been a significant learning experience for me that will be useful even years down the line.
 While we did plan too much and had to cut some optional features, all the main features have been implemented successfully.
-This is again a reminder, that project planning can be easily overestimated like in the SA and we're in a lucky position where we can just remove features at a whim.
+This is again a reminder, that project planning can be easily overestimated like in the SA, and we're in a lucky position where we can just remove features at a whim.

 I learned a lot in this project because it was the first time I had to work with a low-level language.
-Though I wouldn't do it again willingly, it was nevertheless a good experience to have as the knowledge gained working on this project can also be applied to other languages.
+Though I would not do it again willingly, it was nevertheless a good experience to have as the knowledge gained working on this project can also be applied to other languages.